 The building was complete and dedicated in 1966 to the best of my recollection.

 I was on the board of McKendree Manor when it was being built.
 I received a ten-year service pin.
 I served on the Admissions Committee as chairman for three years.
 In 1976 1 put in an application for Mattie and me to live there.
-It’s still in there in effect!
+It’s still in effect there!
 Her good friend from childhood, Virginia Golladay, does live there and even found a husband there.

 I served on the conference board for many years – I still am; however, my job hasn’t been doing anything the last couple of years.
 I served on the conference Church Location Committee for many years and on other conference committees.